YafetSuleman/client/README.md

 # client
-"Server app for course MDL"
+"Client app for course MDL".
 To run this app, clone this repository and the repo named "server".
 Place yourself in this directory in the terminal.
 Run the command "npm install" in the terminal to install necessary dependencies.